How to visit the Benagil Cave This Year (Check out the new rules)

 Gruta das Torres, Pico Island, Azores Archipelago

 At 3.2 miles long, it is estimated that the Gruta das Torres was formed about 1500 years ago during an eruption at Cabeço Bravo.
-This is actually the largest known lava tube in Portugal.
+This is the largest known lava tube in Portugal, and it’s located on the island of Pico.

-The visit to the site currently takes place in the form of an expedition: for an hour, visitors walk 1500 ft of the cave with all the necessary equipment.
+The visit to the site currently takes place as an expedition: for an hour, visitors walk 1500 ft through the cave with all the necessary equipment.

-The tour offers good infrastructures that guarantee the visitors’ safety.
+The tour offers good infrastructure that guarantees visitors’ safety.
 Every year, 10 thousand people visit Gruta das Torres.

-In the Azores you can also visit Gruta do Carvão in Ponta Delgada.
+In the Azores, you can also visit Gruta do Carvão in Ponta Delgada, Sao Miguel.
 As well as Algar do Carvão, Gruta do Natal, and Furna do Enxofre in Terceira Island.

 Grutas de Mira de Aire, Serras de Aire and Candeeiros Nature Park